Hu Zong

-Hu Zong (183–243), courtesy name Weize, was a government official, writer, poet and military general of the state of Eastern Wu in the Three Kingdoms period of China.
+Hu Zong (183–243), courtesy name Weize, was a Chinese military general, poet, politician of the state of Eastern Wu in the Three Kingdoms period of China.

 Early life

 Hu Zong was from Gushi County, Runan Commandery (汝南郡), which is in present-day Henan.
 He lost his father at a young age.
 When chaos broke out in central China towards the end of the Eastern Han dynasty, Hu Zong and his mother fled south across the Yangtze to take shelter in the Jiangdong region.

 In 196, after the warlord Sun Ce appointed himself as the Administrator of Kuaiji Commandery, he recruited a 13-year-old Hu Zong as a household attendant and ordered him to remain in Wu Commandery (around present-day Suzhou, Jiangsu) and serve as a reading mate to his younger brother, Sun Quan.

 Service under Sun Quan in the Eastern Han dynasty

 Following Sun Ce's death in the year 200, Sun Quan succeeded him as the warlord ruling over the Jiangdong territories.
 After receiving the nominal appointment of General Who Attacks Barbarians (討虜將軍) from the Han central government, Sun Quan appointed Hu Zong as a staff officer in charge of finances.

 In 208, Hu Zong accompanied Sun Quan on a campaign against Huang Zu, a general under a rival warlord Liu Biao.
 After defeating Huang Zu and conquering Jiangxia Commandery (江夏郡; around present-day Wuhan, Hubei), Sun Quan appointed Hu Zong as the Chief of E County (鄂縣; present-day Ezhou, Hubei).

 Around early 210, after Sun Quan was appointed General of Chariots and Cavalry (車騎將軍) by the Han central government, he designated Jing (京; present-day Zhenjiang, Jiangsu) as the capital of his territories and recalled Hu Zong back from E County to serve in Jing.
 Along with Shi Yi and Xu Xiang (徐詳), Hu Zong was privy to classified information as they were in charge of Sun Quan's secretariat.